Hot to Trot: Plot

 Allison learns of Sawyer's actions and quits her job in protest.
 As she leaves the office, Don speaks to her for the first time.
-Realising Chaney was telling the truth about Don, Allison transports the horse to reunite with Chaney.
+Realizing Chaney was telling the truth about Don, Allison transports the horse to reunite with Chaney.
 The three work together to get revenge on Sawyer.
 The plan is to enter Don in a horse race against Sawyer.
 Chaney goads an arrogant Sawyer into betting his horses against Don.

 Victory will win Cheney all of Sawyer's prized equines, including Don's love interest Satin Doll.
 Unable to find an adequate jockey, Don (having entered the race from the "Pepperidge Farm" Stables) will be ridden by an inexperienced Chaney.
 While having second thoughts the night before the race, Don is visited by his father who has been reincarnated as a horse fly.

 Despite informing Don that "it sucks" being in his new form, Don's father delivers a rousing pep talk and Don's confidence is restored.
 Don is slow out of the gate but miraculously catches up to his competitors.
 He then fast-talks all but one of the other horses into abandoning the race through a series of ruses.

 The exhausted Don now trails a final challenger named Lord Kensington, the horse of Sawyer.
 Chaney struggles to motivate Don to overtake the leader.
 Finally, Chaney's promise of getting Don's teeth cosmetically capped spurs extra speed out of the horse and Don wins in a photo finish.
 The judges note that Don stuck his teeth out over the finish line to come in first.

 Sawyer is humiliated.
 As winners, both Don and Chaney "get the girl" (Satin Doll and Allison) and the film finishes happily with Don getting his teeth capped and closing the film by saying Porky Pig's catchphrase "That's all folks".